Head of Oregon’s troubled public defense system is fired - KTVZ

 “This is what happens in Third World tin pot dictatorships,” Singer told the reconstituted panel Thursday before it took the vote.
 “This is when the … parliament won’t do the bidding of the chief executive and so the dictator then dismisses the parliament and reconstitutes a new parliament that will be more pliable and do the dictator’s wishes.”

-Singer was brought in to solve Oregon’s public defense problem, and he said his ouster nd the loss of the commission’s independence would make low-income people charged with a crime, who disproportionately are people of color, suffer the consequences.
+Singer was brought in to solve Oregon’s public defense problem, and he said his ouster and the loss of the commission’s independence would make low-income people charged with a crime, who are overrepresented by people of color, suffer the consequences.

 “In the end, I’m not the loser.
 You’re not the losers.
 The chief justice isn’t the loser.
 The court system isn’t the loser.
 The real losers here are the clients,” Singer said.